michelp/postgres-sqlite/README.md

-Using a combination of the Postgres "exapnded datum" API and the sqlite3 serialize/deserialize API, postgres-sqlite can be used to create and store small (up to 1GB) sqlite databases in postgres tables very efficiently by taking advantage of compressed TOAST storage for sqlite's native serialization format.
-Accordingly, postgres-sqlite does not require any access to the server's filesytem, all databases are stored directly in Postgres tables.
+Using a combination of the Postgres "exapnded datum" API and the sqlite3 serialize/deserialize API, postgres-sqlite can be used to create and store small (up to 1GB) sqlite databases in postgres tables very efficiently by taking advantage of compressed TOAST storage using sqlite's native serialization API.
+Accordingly, postgres-sqlite does not require any access to the server's filesytem, all sqlite databases are stored directly in Postgres tables.

 This is very useful for multitenancy, since these mini sqlite